Rosenberg, Texas: Arts and culture

 Fort Bend County Libraries operates the George Memorial Library, the main library, in Richmond.
 The main library was originally located in Rosenberg, near the Polly Ryon hospital.
 The library moved to Richmond in 1986.
-The library underwent extensive renovations in 2013 and reopened with new technology, media rooms, and room design.
+It underwent extensive renovations in 2013 and reopened with new technology, media rooms, and room design.

+The Fort Bend Epicenter sports arena, located in Rosenberg, opened on August 26, 2023.

 Parks and recreation

 The City of Rosenberg operates nine municipal parks within the city limits.
 Fort Bend County operates the Bud O'Shieles Community Center in Rosenberg.
-The two acre center includes an auditorium, meeting centers, and centers for elderly people.
+The two acre center includes an auditorium, meeting centers, and activities for elderly people.

 Education

 Public schools

-Rosenberg is served by the Lamar Consolidated Independent School District.

-Elementary schools in Rosenberg include Arredondo, Bowie, Jackson, Taylor Ray and Travis.
+The majority of the Rosenberg city limits is within the Lamar Consolidated Independent School District.
+Elementary schools in Rosenberg include Arredondo, Bowie, Jackson, Taylor Ray, and Travis.

 Middle and high schools in Rosenberg include Wessendorf Middle School, Lamar Junior High School, Navarro Middle School, George Junior High School, Lamar Consolidated High School, and B.F.
 Terry High School.

 Additionally Wright Junior High School (grades 6-8), and Randle High School serve sections of Rosenberg; they are in an unincorporated area.

+Small pieces of the Rosenberg city limits extend into the Brazos Independent School District.